To meat or not to meat?

 But which meat should we eat less of, and what is meant by better meat?
 This is where the Soil Association position differs from EAT-Lancet and the Climate Change Committee.

 The Soil Association believes that we urgently need to join the dots between the climate emergency, biodiversity collapse and the dietary health crisis to answer this question.
 We’ve long advocated for less, but better meat.
-Less intensively produced grain-fed poultry and pork and more high-welfare grass-fed meat, including organic.
+We know grass-fed livestock, like organic, can have benefits for climate and nature whereas intensively produced grain-fed poultry and pork can have the opposite effect.

 Our diets have to change

 Our farming future must work for the climate, for nature and for health.
-The 2019 report from French research institute IDDRi – Ten Years of Agroecology in Europe – found a wholesale transition to agroecological systems like organic can feed a growing population a healthy diet, whilst halving greenhouse gases and restoring biodiversity and soil health, but this will mean eating 40% less meat overall – to be achieved by reducing grain-fed meat in our diets.
+The 2019 report from French research institute IDDRi – Ten Years of Agroecology in Europe – found a wholesale transition to agroecological systems like organic can feed a growing population a healthy diet, whilst halving greenhouse gases and restoring biodiversity and soil health, but this will mean eating in the region of 40% less meat overall – with the greatest reductions in grain-fed meat.
+The report concludes we will need to reduce greenhouse gas emissions, maximise carbon sequestration, and eliminate 'food-feed competition', such as the 58% of wheat and 68% of oilseed crops that currently go to feeding livestock instead of people.

 There will still be a crucial role for grass-fed ruminants (sheep and cattle).
-Grazing livestock – as long as they are not overstocked – play a key role in conserving nature-rich grasslands, reducing reliance on nitrogen fertiliser and returning carbon to the soil.
+Grazing livestock – as long as they are not overstocked – play a key role in returning carbon to the soil and supporting wildlife.

-Our soil holds three times more carbon than the atmosphere, but intensive farming results in soil leaking carbon, whereas organic and pasture-fed livestock systems store carbon.
-Livestock play a significant role in building soil fertility, supporting cereal and vegetable production within longer, more sustainable rotations.
+Soil holds three times more carbon than the atmosphere, but intensive farming results in soil leaking carbon, whereas organic and pasture-fed livestock systems store and sequester carbon.

 The overwhelming priority for reducing meat should be phasing out intensive farming of pigs and poultry, which is driving antibiotic resistance and - as they are fed on grain & imported soya - diverts half of cropland to produce livestock feed and drives rainforest clearance, with devastating implications for climate and biodiversity loss.
 We urgently need to find ways to overcome the barriers to feeding food waste to pigs and poultry and help farmers transition to higher welfare systems.